libretime/libretime/docs/manual/host-configuration/index.md

     [demo]
     demo = 0

 Save and close the file with **Ctrl+O** and **Ctrl+X**.
-If you have changed the database settings, you should now run the command:
+In order to update the configuration used by the various components of LibreTime, run the following commands

+    sudo systemctl restart airtime-liquidsoap
+    sudo systemctl restart airtime-playout
+    sudo systemctl restart airtime-celery
-    sudo airtime-update-db-settings
+    sudo systemctl restart airtime_analyzer

-to make sure all of LibreTime's database configuration files are updated.
-This command should output the following text to the server console:

-    LibreTime root folder found at /usr/share/airtime
-    Updating /usr/share/airtime/application/configs/application.ini
-    Updating /usr/share/airtime/build/build.properties
-    Updating /usr/share/airtime/build/runtime-conf.xml
-    Success!

 API client configuration
 ------------------------